Python-SIP/sip/docs/directives.rst

 .. versionadded:: 6.10

-This directive is used to specify the minimum version of the ABI required to build the project.
-It normally reflects the calls made to the public API from handwritten code, ie. if the code make a call to a function that was added to a particular ABI version then that version should be specified as the minimum required.
+This directive is used to specify the exact major version number and the minimum minor version number of the ABI required to build the project.
+It normally reflects the calls made to the public API from handwritten code, ie. if the code makes a call to a function that was added to a particular ABI version then that version should be specified as the minimum required.

+If the directive is also specified in an imported module (see :directive:`%Import`), then SIP will check that the versions do not conflict.

+If the major version is omitted (and not provide by an imported module) then the default ABI will be used.
+The default may change in the future and so this directive should always be used in this module or an imported one.

 If the minor version is omitted then the latest minor version of the major version will be used.
-However this isn't particularly useful and it is recommended that a minor number is always specified, even if it is ``0``.
+However it is recommended that a minor number is always specified, even if it is ``0``.

 For example::